 Google Website Ranking Algorithms

-Google ranks websites in 2021, with an extremely complex set of algorithms, updated daily, with usually 2 or 3 core, or large updates annually.
+Google ranks websites in 2022, with an extremely complex set of algorithms, updated daily, with usually 2 or 3 core, or large updates annually.

 20 years also, the search engine was much less sophisticated.
-Ranking a website was often just a case of cramming as many keywords as possible into a website.
+Website ranking was often just a case of cramming as many keywords as possible into a website.
 The more relevant keywords, the better!